emrecura8/myfirstpersonalwebsite/README.md

-# myfirstpersonalwebsite
+# My First Personal Website

 It is my first try to build a personal website about myself.
-It also includes a minigame
+It also includes a minigame.